Caledonia Spirits: Products

 The company's Barr Hill Gin uses raw honey sourced from Vermont.
 The raw honey maintains aromatics from the bees' foraging practices, with an estimated 100 to 115 different pollen and plant particles found in their raw honey.

 The company's vodka is distilled from only raw honey sourced from a 250-mile radius around the Barr Hill distillery.
 The process requires 4 lb of honey per 750 mL bottle.
 The honey is not heated prior to fermentation, preserving natural aromatics.
 The vodka is also distilled only one to two times, keeping flavors that could otherwise be removed through subsequent distillations.

 Reception

-Caledonia Spirits' gin is well-received.
-In a Forbes review of top gins in 2019, Barr Hill was listed first, recommended for its botanical notes and for use in a white Negroni.
+A Forbes review of top gins in 2019 listed Barr Hill first, recommending it for its botanical notes and for use in a white Negroni.